 A 2009 study conducted by Forrester Research states that the average consumer visits three websites before making a purchase and that the more expensive the product, the more time consumers spend comparison shopping.
 So if you think that a consumer will pay for your product or service without scoping out the competition first -think again!
 83% of U.S. consumers research and compare prices online before making a purchase, even if they intend on buying the item in a brick-and-mortar store.

-If you’re using discounts to drum up sales revenue and encourage repeat business, it’s high time you reconsider.
+If you’re using discounts to drum up sales revenue and encourage repeat business, it’s time to reconsider.
 A study conducted by Coherent Path reveals that shoppers who are motivated by discounts to make their first purchase are half as likely to make a repeat purchase.
 This means that your current discount offering is likely the driving cause behind why you’ve been unable to reduce churn, despite your best efforts.

 In fact, one analysis of discounts offered by 114 luxury, premium and mass-market apparel and accessory retailers, found that heavily discounted items took on average 20% longer to sell.
 According to the research by retail analytics company, Edited, the shelf life of a discounted $500 skirt from an online luxury retailer was a well-worn 106 days.
 In addition to this, their research uncovered that when luxury items were discounted at 40-50%, they took an extra 19 days longer to sell than if marked down at 30-40%.
 Online retailer’s addiction to discounting and markdown strategies cost them millions.